ipedrazas/i2/README.md

 # Ivan's Internal Platform API

-A Go-based API for managing Ivan's internal platform and Ivan's applications.
+A Go-based API for managing Ivan's internal platform and Ivan's applications... created using a variety of AI tools.

 ## Features